 How has your experience at Cambridge been so far and what do you look forward to doing outside of the classroom?

-It is amazing to be in Cambridge!
+Being in Cambridge is amazing!
 I enjoy the abundance of green spaces available for recreation and take delight in spending my afternoons trekking through forests or cycling around town.
 Hopefully, with COVID-19 under control in the UK, face-to-face classes can resume.
 I am looking forward to more in-person classroom discussions, which are important for graduate studies.
-Outside of school, I plan to spend my time socializing by taking language classes, helping out at soup kitchens (if they are still open!), and travelling with friends. |
+Outside of school, I plan to socialize by taking language classes, volunteer at soup kitchens, and travelling with friends. |

-When I was considering postgraduate studies, I decided to apply to Cambridge because I heard that Cambridge offers rigorous research training (and having been here for a few weeks, I can certainly attest to it!).
-The professors here are extremely engaging and often challenge us to think broadly and deeply.
-I am thankful that I am given this opportunity to pursue my dream of further studies and work towards a better future ahead!
-I hope to inspire more students from financially disadvantaged background to be ambitious and believe in their dreams.
-To other aspiring students, I would say to them “It is important to keep an open mind and make the most of what you have.
-Who knows what the future holds?” |
+I decided to apply to Cambridge for postgraduate studies for their reputation for rigorous research training, which I have been experiencing first-hand since starting a few weeks ago.
+The professors here are incredibly engaging and challenge us to think broadly and deeply.
+I am grateful for the opportunity to pursue my dreams and strive for a better future.
+As someone from a financially disadvantaged background, I hope to inspire other students to believe in their dreams.
+It is important to keep an open mind and make the most of what you have.
+After all, who knows what the future holds? |